-Within four weeks after the employee or SUCCESS employee reports to his/her assignment, the building principal or his/her appropriate supervisor shall acquaint each employee or SUCCESS employee under his/her supervision with the formal evaluation procedures as may be used and advise each employee or SUCCESS employee as to the designated person or persons who will observe and evaluate the employee's or SUCCESS employee's performance.
+Within four weeks after the employee or SUCCESS employee reports to their assignment, the building principal or their appropriate supervisor shall acquaint each employee or SUCCESS employee under their supervision with the formal evaluation procedures as may be used and advise each employee or SUCCESS employee as to the designated person or persons who will observe and evaluate the employee's or SUCCESS employee's performance.
 No formal evaluation shall take place until such orientation has been completed.